Brood interruption: control of Varroa mites

 Observations:

-7. Discussion: Advantages and disadvantages
+7. Discussion: Advantages and Disadvantages

-| According to a study by the Liebefeld bee research center (► see the study), this method showed satisfactory results as part of alternative Varroa control. |
+| According to a study by the Liebefeld bee research centre (► view study), this method has shown satisfactory results in the context of alternative varroa control. |

 - Queens must be released gently.